Old Prussians: Teutonic rule

+Conversion and language

 The monks and scholars of the Teutonic Order took an interest in the language spoken by the Prussians and tried to record it.
 In addition, missionaries needed to communicate with the Prussians in order to convert them.
 Records of the Old Prussian language therefore survive; along with little-known Galindian and better-known Sudovian, these records are all that remain of the West Baltic language group.
 As might be expected, it is a very archaic Baltic language.

+Reformation and decline

 Old Prussians resisted the Teutonic Knights and received help from the Grand Duchy of Lithuania during the 13th century in their quest to free themselves of the military order.
-In 1525 Grand Master Albert of Brandenburg-Ansbach secularized the Order's Prussian territories into the Protestant Duchy of Prussia, a vassal of the crown of Poland.
+In 1525, Grand Master Albert of Brandenburg-Ansbach secularized the Order's Prussian territories into the Protestant Duchy of Prussia, a vassal of the crown of Poland.
 During the Reformation, Lutheranism spread throughout the territories, officially in the Duchy of Prussia and unofficially in the Polish province of Royal Prussia, while Catholicism survived in the Prince-Bishopric of Warmia, the territory of secular rule comprising a third of the then Diocese of Warmia.
 With Protestantism came the use of the vernacular in church services instead of Latin, so Albert had the Catechisms translated into Old Prussian.

-Because of the conquest of the Old Prussians by Germans, the Old Prussian language probably became extinct in the beginning of the 18th century with the devastation of the rural population by plagues and the assimilation of the nobility and the larger population with Germans or Lithuanians.
+Because of the conquest of the Old Prussians by Germans, the Old Prussian language probably became extinct at the beginning of the 18th century, with the devastation of the rural population by plagues and the assimilation of the nobility and the larger population with Germans or Lithuanians.
 However, translations of the Bible, Old Prussian poems, and some other texts survived and have enabled scholars to reconstruct the language.